Natural disaster and emergency plan

 Commonly asked questions about the emergency plan, checklist and kit.

-- The needs of people with diabetes and other chronic conditions in natural disasters: a guide for local councils, emergency services and the not-for-profit sector
+- The needs of people with diabetes and other chronic conditions in natural disasters and emergencies: a guide for emergency services, local councils and the not-for-profit sector

 This guide is for organisations and personnel who deal with natural disasters and emergencies during the planning stages such as local disaster management groups (local council) as well as those who deal with ‘on-the-ground’ situations after a natural disaster has occurred, for instance, those managing evacuation centres.